JoaoCostaIFG/tvvs/assignments/5_structural_testing/5_report.md

 ## Structural Testing

 Structural testing is white-box testing technique that provides a systematic way to devise tests.
 The tests are based on different criteria.
 For this assignment, the criteria we will be focusing on line and decision coverage.

 We used [JaCoCo Code Coverage Library for Java](https://www.jacoco.org/jacoco/) to collect code coverage.
 Unit tests were written using the [JUnit framework](https://junit.org/junit5/).

-We reached a line and branch coverage of at least 90% for all classes except for *GUI* related classes.
+We reached a line and branch coverage of at least 90% for all classes, with the exception of the *GUI* package.

 ## Previous assignments coverage

-For both assignment #2 and #3, we wrote a few unit tests using a black-box testing technique.
-The two images below show how much coverage these unit tests generated: 21% for the _de.dominik.\_geyer.jtimesched.project_ package and 0% for the rest of the packages.
+For the previous two assignment (#2 and #3), we wrote a unit tests using a black-box testing techniques.
+The two images below show how much coverage these unit tests generated: an overall 5% instruction coverage and 6% decision coverage.
+Only the project package has tests: 21% instruction coverage and 23% decision coverage.

 ![coverage_at_start](img/coverage_at_start.png)

 ![coverage_project_package](img/coverage_project_package.png)

-As a result of this analysis, since there are no classes with both line and brach coverage at 90% or more, it was required to write unit tests for every class (except _GUI_ related ones).
+As a result of this analysis, since there are no classes with both line and decision coverage at 90% or more, it was required to write unit tests for every class (except _GUI_ related ones).

 ## Unit tests

 This section provides a brief description and the result of each unit test we developed in order to increase project's code coverage.

-### de.dominik_geyer.jtimesched.misc tests
+### *misc* package

-#### PlainTextFormatter.java
+#### *PlainTextFormatter* class

 1. **Format**
     - **Description**: Given a log record (a message, severity and time), this test checks whether the output is formatted as intended.

 **Result**: All tests pass successfully.

-### de.dominik_geyer.jtimesched.project tests
+### *project* package

-#### Project.java
+#### *Project* class

 - **Setup**: Before each test a new project is created, its number of seconds today is set to 10 and the number of seconds overall is set to 30.